illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp1.md

 ![Exit game](/img/assignments/mp1/image19.png)

 `Application.Quit()` quits a Unity application, but it will not stop a game running in the editor.
+Thus, we use an [`#if`](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/preprocessor-directives/preprocessor-if) and a [Unity-specific](https://docs.unity3d.com/Manual/PlatformDependentCompilation.html) preprocessor directive that adjusts its behavior depending on whether the project is within the editor, or a standalone executable.

 ### Light Switch